samixrd/Obelisk-Q/README.md

     ---

+---

 ## 🪙 Tokenomics — $OBQ

 ### Overview

+> ⚠️ **Planned Tokenomics** — $OBQ has not yet launched.
+The following tokenomics framework is designed for post-Phase 1 deployment.
+All parameters, allocations, and schedules are subject to revision prior to TGE.

 **$OBQ** is the native governance and incentive token of the Obelisk Q protocol.
 It is designed to align long-term incentives between the protocol, its AI-managed vault users, strategy creators, and the broader Mantle DeFi ecosystem. $OBQ is not a speculative instrument — it is the coordination layer that governs autonomous capital allocation, captures protocol fee value, and rewards participants who contribute to the protocol's growth and security.